erics118/jenerals/README.md

 Install `Python 3.10` using your package manager.
 Any patch version should work.
 Other minor versions may work, but this is the only one that is tested.

-Install the `cairo` graphics library using your package manager.
+Install the `cairo` graphics library using your package manager, as it is required by the `cmu_graphics` dependency.

 Install the required packages with `pip install -e .`.